uwescience/WaterReuseDSSG2024/motivation.md

     </tr>
     <tr>
       <td><b>Gambia National Water and Electricity Company (NAWEC) Employee</b></td>
-      <td></td>
+      <td>The utility company is planning to build an index that will help them identify the regions in need of wastewater treatment facilities.</td>
-      <td>The company is planning to build an index that will help them identify the regions in need of wastewater treatment facilities.
-As the analyst at the company, he needs a tool that he can use to create the index and display it on an interactive web application.</td>
+      <td> As the analyst at the company, he needs a tool that he can use to create the index and display it on an interactive web application.</td>
       <td>He has years of experience working with data and R.</td>
     </tr>
     <tr>